cylorun/ResetTracker/README.md

 #### Developers

 Original reset tracker was made by TheTalkingMime, and further developed by Specnr.
-Then I made it better :D. Also huge thanks to chatGPT for helping me code this!
+Then I made it better :D. Baryllium did most of the work in making the tracker accessible to mac and linux.
+Boyenn is also helping me develop the tracker.
+Also huge thanks to chatGPT for helping me code this!

 #### Testers